If you don’t like something, change it; if you can’t change it, change the way you think about it.

 Such a special moment.
 On this day I realize how important having a kingdom is to many of us, Dutch people.
 Today our Queen Beatrix retired on her 75th and made place for her eldest son Willem-Alexander, who today is crowned as the new King of The Netherlands.
 The special fact of today was that his wife, Maxima, who is from Argentina and very loved by the Dutch people, was not going to continue as princess, but was also to be crowned as Queen.
 A lovely couple who I trust to make a fresh difference in Holland.
 How beautiful is this?!:[youtube]https://www.youtube.com/watch?v=rE8i1_PtPlU[/youtube]

-I just finished reading a fascinating book about Queen Beatrix, “Dwars door alle weerstand heen” written by Jutta Chorus.
-Beatrix was a very capable and dedicated Queen and I would recommend this book to any Dutch citizen or people interested in the Dutch Royal Family.
+I finished reading a fascinating book about Queen Beatrix, “Dwars door alle weerstand heen” written by Jutta Chorus.
+Im convinced Beatrix was a very capable and dedicated Queen and I recommend reading this book if you have an interest in reading about the Dutch Royal Family.

 两年前公司安排我去上海工作。两年很快就过去了。上个月我会到了法国。回来以后，没去过中国的朋友们问了我很多问题，比如中国好不好玩儿，汉语是不是特别tèbié难学，中国菜好吃还是法国菜好吃等等etc。我告诉他们，中国有很多好玩儿的地方。这两年我去过 西安 ，北京，杭州，海南，云南 和 四川。美丽的风景fēngjǐng，不一样的文化都给我留下了很好的印象yìnxiàng。可惜的是还有一些地方没来得及去。以后有机会的话，我一定会去看看的。